SharafatKarim/blog-site/posts/2022/bookmarks/index.md

 ## Wiki
 These kind of thing exists so that it can help you fall asleep.

 - [List community](https://list.community/) - Easy way to browse curated lists and docs.
+- [Scholarpedia](http://www.scholarpedia.org/article/Main_Page) - Peer-reviewed open-access encyclopedia, where knowledge is curated by communities of experts.

 ## Others
 And some leftovers, can you categorize them?